- Tools and Parts

-- Power connections for the Zonar Coach camera should be independent from other electronics.
+- Power connections for the Zonar DashCam should be independent from other electronics.
 No other products should be butt-spliced together sharing an add-a-tap, etc; Sharing a power post with separate ring terminals is acceptable.

 - When utilizing add-a-tap circuits, do not tap into factory circuits such as airbag, ECM, or other critical components that could affect critical vehicle functions.
 A good circuit to tie into is a radio circuit or similar.

 - Both the constant and ignition wire must have some sort of fuse protection, be it an in-line fuse or an add-a-tap circuit.
 It must be no more than 18 inches from that connection source.
 The primary purpose of this is to protect the physical wire itself; secondary purpose is to protect the product.

 - Connect the ground wire to an already-established ground stud when possible.